Toshi's Table

 What is Tahini?

 Tahini is a paste or sauce made from ground, toasted sesame seeds.
 It is a common ingredient in middle eastern and mediterranean cuisines.
-Tahini is used in recipes such as hummus, baba ganoush, or a tahini sauce.
+Tahini is used in recipes such as caramelized onion hummus, baba ganoush, or a tahini sauce.
 It can also be used in place of peanut butter in some recipes.

 Some people are allergic to hummus due to the tahini.
 If you have an allergy to sesame seeds, do not use tahini.